TheManuelML/obsidian-agent/README.md

 <h1 align="center">Obsidian Agent</h1>

 <p align="center">
-  Lend your Obsidian vault to an AI agent.
+  Lend your vault to an AI agent.
 Read, write, and search your notes with AI.<br/>
 </p>

 <p align="center">